ProjectUNBI/Connect/README.md

 # For Using the Custom task:
-* Our app support three custome task 1)Copy text to the clipboard(when a message receive containg text)  2) Sending clipboard content back to another devicec 3)Find de device
+* Our app support three custome standalone tasks: <br/>1)Copy text to the clipboard(when a message receive containg text)  <br/>2) Sending clipboard content back to another devicec <br/>3)Find de device

 * Just turn on the "Enable custom activity" in the App's main page
 * Go to App's "Costom Activity">"Find phone" and select it..you will see "waiting message"